DrVicki/programming-fundamentals/LESSONS.md

 # Lesson 2 Conditionals

-1. Open a new IDE
+1. Open a new Python Playground.
+2. Erase existing code.
-2. Add this starter code.
+3. Add this starter code.

 ```